chloeanalyst/coverageR/README.md

 # coverageR

-# openweatherr: Simple wrapper for Open Weather Map API
+# coverageR: Wrapper for batch one to many/many to many distance calculations.

 # Version - 1.0.0